-The PPS Governance structure includes a Board of Directors that includes 3 hospitals, one FQHC, the chairs of their committees, and a number of Community Based Organization representatives.
+The PPS Governance structure includes a Board of Directors that includes representation from each of the five health systems, one FQHC, the chairs of their committees, and five Community Based Organization representatives.
 Reporting to the Board of Directors is the Project Advisory Committee (PAC).
 The Board of Directors is supported by various committees including Finance, Clinical, IT and Data, Compliance and Audit, and a Nominating Committee.
 The Care Compass Network PPS has stated that they have complex geographic challenges that resulted in the formation of 4 Regional Performing Units (RPUs), which conduct operating meetings, and is designed to allow for more efficient execution of DSRIP projects at the local level.